PajoHack/battleship/README.md

 ## Bugs

 - The break statement in the game loop did not work when the user won the game.
 This was due to an indentation issue.
-Correcting the indentation solved resolved the issue.
+Correcting the indentation resolved the issue.
 - After deployment to Heroku, termcolor was not having any affect.
 I had forgotten to update my requirements file. typing `pip3 freeze > requirements.txt` in the terminal resolved the issue.

 ## Remaining Bugs